rladigital/rla-static-site/src/pages/news/the-best-of-d-ad-festival-2018.md

 ## Scott Marlow / Senior Designer

-CGI and VFX is my jam.
+CGI and VFX are my jam.
 So I was drawn initially drawn to this years D&AD Festival by one thing – “Blade Runner 2049: Building a new world” a talk given by Paul Inglis (Supervising Art Director) and David Sheldon-Hicks (Founder and Executive Creative Director at Territory Studio – the industry leading CGI and VFX house).

 Sadly, Paul Inglis wasn’t able to make it, with Hicks apologising on his behalf that he was “Busy elsewhere, with lightsabers”.
 If you’re going to have an excuse, I suppose making Star Wars Episode 9 is as cool a one as I can think of.